Popov-Lab-UNC/DELi/docs/defining/defining_barcode_schema.rst

             "umi": "NNNNNNNNNNN"
         },
         "hamming": {
-            "bb2": "hamming7"
+            "bb2": "hamming4_8"
-            "bb3": "hamming9"
+            "bb3": "hamming4_8"
         }
     }

 In the hamming section, just specify the name of the section and attach it the correct hamming code used.
-Just like with any DELi Data Dir compatable files, the hamming code could be the path to the hamming code file OR the name of it if it is in the hamming sub dir in the deli data dir.
+Just like with any DELi Data Dir compatible files, the hamming code could be the path to the hamming code file OR the name of it if it is in the hamming sub dir in the deli data dir.

 DELi Data Dir
 =============